neam/dna-project-base-rest-api/README.md

     vendor/bin/codecept run functional -g data:$DATA --debug

-For the remaining tests, you need to A. start the built in php server on port 31415 beforehand:
+For the remaining tests, you need to have Java installed and [the selenium server](http://docs.seleniumhq.org/download/) running locally:

-    ./_start-local-server.sh

-B. have a selenium server running locally:

     # in another terminal window/tab
     java -jar selenium-server-standalone-2.41.0.jar